Adidem23/Adidem23/README.md

 </p>

-# About Me
+<h2 align="center">About Me </h2>

-<h2>I am passionate about Blockchain and MERN stack development .
+<h3> I am passionate about Blockchain and MERN stack development .
 I constantly push myself to explore new concepts and technologies .
-Despite encountering challenges and setbacks along the way</h2>
+Despite encountering challenges and setbacks along the way</h3>

 # 🌐 Socials